ScreepsMods/screepsmod-map-tool/README.md

 In devtools, you can run `generateSector('E5S5')` to generate a sector around `E5S5`

-Generate walls is currently hardcoded for a 2 sector layout, I hope to improve this in the future
+Generate walls will generate solid rooms surrounding the generated ones, this prevents pathfinding that result from exits leading to the 'void'

-Don't leave any room open to the 'void', doing so _will_ cause pathfinding errors
+On that note, don't leave any room open to the 'void', doing so _will_ cause pathfinding errors

 # Config